-In line with the DfE SEND Code of Practice 2015, Norwich Steiner School uses a graduated approach of Plan/Do/Review/Assess for pupils with additional learning needs, the emphasis being on early identification of need and intervention in order to prevent more impacting difficulties developing later.
+In line with the DfE SEND Code of Practice 2015, Norwich Steiner School uses a graduated approach of Plan/Do/Review/Assess for pupils with additional learning needs.

-The Code advocates a sliding scale of support and intervention, starting with classroom differentiation in Wave I followed by increasingly individualised intervention by the school by way of Wave II school implemented support and then Wave III, utilizing the resources of the County Council, external professionals and clinical specialists etc.
+The Code advocates a sliding scale of support and intervention, starting with classroom differentiation in Wave I followed by increasingly individualised intervention by the school by way of Wave II school-based support, and then Wave III, utilising the resources of the Local Authority, external professionals and clinical specialists etc.